sf-explorer/documentation/genai/9-faq.md

 ### How much memory does it use?

-Typically 50-200MB depending on:
+The web application runs in your browser and typically uses 50-200MB depending on:
-- Number of open tabs
+- Number of open features
 - Board complexity
 - Query result sizes
 - Chat history length

+The Chrome extension has similar memory usage patterns when installed.

 ## Troubleshooting